ivRodriguezCA/RE-iOS-Apps/Module-1/README.md

 #### On your computer

 - Download the latest version of [iTunnel](https://code.google.com/archive/p/iphonetunnel-usbmuxconnectbyport/downloads): iTunnel will allow you to [SSH over USB](https://iphonedevwiki.net/index.php/SSH_Over_USB).
-- Download the latest version of [Clutch](https://github.com/KJCracks/Clutch/releases): Clutch will allow you to decrypt iOS applications on iOS < 10.0.
 - Download the latest version of [Cydia Impactor](http://www.cydiaimpactor.com/): Impactor will allow you install iOS applications on your device, signed with a developer account's certificate.
 - Download and install [Hopper](https://www.hopperapp.com/): Hopper is a reverse engineering tool that lets you disassemble, decompile and debug ARM applications, it supports other architectures but in this course I'll focus just on ARM-based binaries.
 The trial version is enough.
-- Download the latest version of [bfinject's](https://github.com/BishopFox/bfinject) `bfinject.tar`: bfinject will allow you to use `Cycript` and `Clutch` on iOS >= 11.0.
 - Download the latest version of [Cycript](http://www.cycript.org/): Cycript will allow you to modify the applications' behaviour at runtime via an interactive console.
 - Download the latest version of [Frida](https://www.frida.re/docs/ios/): Frida will allow you to write scripts to change the applications' behaviour at runtime.
     - To install `Frida`: